Wilcoxon Award: History and administration

 The award was established in 1969 and is named in honor of Frank Wilcoxon (1892–1965), an American chemist and statistician known for developing several important non-parametric statistical tests, including the Wilcoxon rank-sum test and the Wilcoxon signed-rank test.

 Technometrics is a peer-reviewed quarterly journal co-published by the American Society for Quality (ASQ) and the American Statistical Association (ASA).
 The journal focuses on the intersection of statistics and the physical, chemical, and engineering sciences, publishing papers that emphasize the development and practical application of statistical methods in those fields.

 The Wilcoxon Award specifically recognizes the paper judged to provide the greatest contribution to the practical application of statistics in industry and science.

 Award criteria and recognition

-Among the papers published in the previous year's volume, a selection is made by the journal's Award's Committee based upon the paper's practical impact (its immediate usefulness and potential for solving real-world problems in engineering and science), and application quality (the exemplary use and description of statistical methods in an applied context).
+Among the papers published in the previous year's volume, a selection is made by the journal's Awards Committee based upon the paper's practical impact (its immediate usefulness and potential for solving real-world problems in engineering and science), and application quality (the exemplary use and description of statistical methods in an applied context).

 The award is typically announced and presented at the annual Fall Technical Conference (FTC), which is co-sponsored by the ASQ Statistics Division, the ASA Section on Physical and Engineering Sciences, and the ASA Section on Quality and Productivity.